|

 A Depending on which

-tour, the support vehicles will either be an air con minibus/bus
+tour the support vehicles will either be minibus, bus

-or cars.
+or 4WD's.
 They will be driven by experienced local drivers

 and will carry your luggage, tour leader, local guide, motor

-bike mechanic plus any non riders or pillions who want a
+bike mechanic, motor bike spares & tool kits plus any non riders or pillions who want a

-"rest" There will be enough seats for all members,
+"rest" There will be enough seats for all group members,

-including the riders, as they will be used for sightseeing
+including the riders, as they will also be used for sightseeing

 flags attached for easy identification amongst the traffic.